Nikhitha-coder19/RiskPulse/README.md

 - `model/model_manifest.json`
 - `scripts/provision_models.py`

-The provisioning script uses the expected future GitHub Release convention.
-The Release does not exist yet, so this README does not publish a live asset URL.
+The provisioning script downloads the required model artifacts from the public GitHub Release v1.0.0 and verifies each artifact using its expected file size and SHA-256 checksum before installing it locally.
 Run the default provisioning command:

 ```powershell